What Causes Hair Loss?

 Doctors don't know why certain hair follicles are programmed to have a shorter growth period than others.
 However, several factors may influence hair loss:

-Burns, injuries, and X-rays can cause temporary hair loss.
+- Burns, injuries, and X-rays can cause temporary hair loss.
 In such cases, normal hair growth usually returns once the injury heals unless a scar is produced.
 Then, hair will never regrow.

 - Medical conditions.
-Thyroid disease, lupus, diabetes, iron deficiency, and anemia can cause hair loss, but when the underlying condition is treated the hair will return unless there is scarring as in some forms of lupus, lichen planus or follicular disorders.
+Thyroid disease, lupus, diabetes, iron deficiency, eating disorders, and anemia can cause hair loss.
+Most times, when the underlying condition is treated, the hair will return unless there is scarring as in some forms of lupus, lichen planus or follicular disorders.

 - Diet.
 A low-protein diet or severely calorie-restricted diet can also cause temporary hair loss.